What is the risk of Ciguatera poisoning?

 Gastrointestinal symptoms include nausea, vomiting, and diarrhea, usually followed by neurological symptoms such as headaches, muscle aches, paresthesia, numbness, vertigo, and hallucinations.

-Severe cases of contaminated fish can also result in cold allodynia, which is the reversing of the sensation of hot and cold.
+Severe cases of contaminated fish can also result in cold allodynia, which reverses the sensation of hot and cold.
 Cold items may feel hot, and hot things may feel cold.
 Neurological symptoms can persist for months.

 Ciguatera poisoning is occasionally misdiagnosed as multiple sclerosis.